ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 	* Option e is generally unwise, if not downright illegal (as it was illegal to have two opposing robots in a courtyard in 2016).
 However, this does not mean it should never be considered.
 On rare occasions, one robot scoring game pieces *can* outscore an opposing alliance.
 In the example listed, the #2 alliance on Newton in 2012 employed this strategy because 1717, the captain, was an incredibly fast and accurate scorer.
 The alliance had the other two robots (469 and 2471) play on the opposite side of the field, acquiring game pieces and shooting them to other side of the field for 1717 to score.

-    * A good guiding question is "how many points would our wekeast robot be able to score, and how does that compare to how many points they can take from our opponent?"
+    * A good guiding question is "How many points would our wekeast robot be able to score, and how does that compare to how many points they can take from our opponent?"

     * What other strategies might your alliance have to face?